Ovid Butler: Personal life

 Butler was born in Augusta, New York, on February 7, 1801.
 His father, Chancey Butler, moved the family west to Jennings County, Indiana, in 1817.
 The elder Butler became one of the first Restoration Movement or Stone-Campbell Movement preachers in Indiana.
-Butler studied law and practiced as an attorney in Shelbyville, Indiana, from 1825-1836.
+Butler studied law and practiced as an attorney in Shelbyville, Indiana, from 1825 to 1836.
 He was also an abolitionist.
 Butler University was dedicated to him in 1855.
 During this time he married Cordelia Cole.
 With Cordelia, Butler had three children.

 In 1836, the entire family moved to Indianapolis.
 Soon after, Butler's wife, Cordelia, died in 1838.
 He then married Elizabeth A. Elgin, daughter of Thomas McOuat.
 Elgin and Butler had seven children together, one of which died in infancy.

 Butler died on July 12, 1881, in Indianapolis, Indiana.
 He is buried in the Crown Hill Cemetery.
 His widow Elizabeth died a year later in 1882 at the age of 63.